 - Mixing with Resin and Pigments

-Using polymer glue, colours, and ground quartz together makes a hybrid material.
+Using polymer resin, colours, and ground quartz together makes a hybrid material.
 Natural stone-looking colours and shapes can be made by changing this mixture.
 This is one of the essentials steps of how quartz is made.

 - Molding and Curing